 Praline pecans are just one variety of candied pecans.
 These pecans have a tasty coating or glaze and are also referred to as flavored pecans.
 Praline aficionados can get their fix with Praline Frosted Pecans or Crunchy Praline Pecans, while other options include Key Lime Pecans, Cinnamon Pecans, and more.

-Candied pecans should not be confused with pecan candy, of which pralines are considered one type.
+Candied pecans should not be confused with pecan candy, of which pralines are considered just one type.
 Those who love pralines and chocolate will want to try a Crunchy Praline Pecans Box, which satisfies both cravings in one scrumptious, bite-sized snack.
 Candied pralines are a delicious must-try, and sure to satisfy any sweet tooth.

 Are Praline Pecans Gluten-Free?